Marriage License FAQ

 How is the 3 day waiting period for a marriage license counted?

-• If you get your marriage license on Monday, then you can get married on Thursday.
+- If you get your marriage license on Monday, you can get married on Thursday.

-• If you get your marriage license on Tuesday, then you can get married on Friday.
+- If you get your marriage license on Tuesday, you can get married on Friday.

-• If you get your marriage license on Wednesday, then you can get married on Saturday.
+- If you get your marriage license on Wednesday, you can get married on Saturday.

-• If you get your marriage license on Thursday, then you can get married on Sunday.
+- If you get your marriage license on Thursday, you can get married on Sunday.

-• If you get your marriage license on Friday, then you can get married on Monday.
+- If you get your marriage license on Friday, you can get married on Monday.

 How long is the new marriage license valid?

 Florida marriage licenses are valid for 60 calendar days from the issuance date.
-The marriage ceremony must be performed between the effective date and the expiration date on the license within the state of Florida.
-If your marriage license expires regardless of the reason before you have an opportunity to use it or is lost after you receive it, you must pay the fees for a new marriage license.
+The marriage ceremony must be performed between the effective date and the expiration date on the license within the State of Florida.
+Regardless of the reasons, if your marriage license is lost of expires before you have an opportunity to use it, you must pay the fees for a new marriage license.

 Must I apply for a marriage license in the county where I live?